seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 };
 ```

-This inserts identity processing into the request pipeline.
+This inserts authentication into the request pipeline.

 Conceptually: